 If you notice a new symptom that starts within hours or days of taking a new medicine, it could be that the medicine is the cause.
-If you have a symptom after taking a medicine without problems for months, it could be caused by something else.
-But some medicines have delayed side effects that can happen after being on the medicine for quite a long time.
+If you have a symptom months later, it could be caused by something else, but some medicines do have delayed side effects that can happen later.

-Side effects may be different for different people.
-For example, some cold and flu medication can cause drowsiness, which may be helpful if you want bed rest, but may be unwanted if you need to be alert, such as for driving or operating machinery.
-Also, although dizziness may not seem like a serious side effect, it can be very difficult for older adults or those already unsteady on their feet, because it can increase the risk of falls.
+Some people might not mind certain side effects, but for others they can be difficult to manage, eg, some cold and flu medicines can cause drowsiness, which may be helpful if you want to rest, but unwanted if you need to be alert for work and driving.
+Dizziness can be dangerous especially for older adults because it can increase the risk of falls and fractures.

 How can side effects be prevented?

-There are many things you can do to prepare for and prevent side effects.
+There are many things you can do to manage side effects.
 Before you take any medicine, talk to your doctor or pharmacist.

-- if they may go away on their own
+- Will the side effects go away on their own?

-- if you need any tests to check for them
+- Will you need any tests to check for side effects?

-You can ask your pharmacist for a printout of information about your medicines.
+You can ask your pharmacist for a printed information about your medicines.

-- Let your doctor, nurse or pharmacist know if you have any allergies to medicines.
+- Let your doctor, nurse or pharmacist know if you have had side effects before.

-- Find out if you can do anything to prevent side effects, such as taking a medicine with food or at a certain time of day.
+- Find out if you can do anything to prevent side effects, or make them easier to manage, such as taking a medicine with food or at a certain time of day.

-- Ask if you need any tests to check if you are at risk of side effects, such as checking how well your kidney's are working.
+- Ask if you need any tests to check if you are at risk of side effects, such as checking your kidneys.

 - Check if you should avoid some supplements, foods or alcohol while taking your medicine.

-Where can I get information on side effects?
+Where can I get information about side effects?

-How do I weigh the benefits and risks of medicines?
+How do I weigh up the benefits and risks of medicines?

 How can I report side effects?

 If you think your medicine has caused a side effect, talk to your doctor.
-They may be able to lower your dose or switch you to another medicine.
+They may be able to lower your dose or change the medicine.
 Don't suddenly stop taking your medicine unless your doctor tells you to.